 - Making sure their appliances are effective and easily accessible

 As your parents grow older, they will certainly need extra care.
 You might be busy, but it is still imperative to find time to take good care of your parents.
 Don’t leave them feeling lonely, even if they are in an assisted living facility.
-Always keep in touch, do frequent visits, and find out how they are faring.
+Always keep in touch, visit frequently, and find out how they are faring.
 Be aware of abuse in assisted living facilities.
 Be wary of assisted living accidents and take swift action should you suspect any form of abuse.